Limits of saturated ideals: Introduction

 \subsection{Previous work}

 To our best knowledge, there are almost no papers concerned with Problem~\ref{ref:mainProblem}.
 This problem is mentioned in~\cite{Buczyska_Buczynski__border, Conner_Huang_Landsberg}.
 One may also ask which ideals are limits of saturated and radical ideals.
 The latter problem was investigated in~\cite{Mandziuk} in the $\mathbb{N}$-graded case.
 It gives two necessary conditions: a semicontinuity of tangent spaces type of statement \cite[Theorem~1.1]{Mandziuk} and a necessary condition in the case that $V(I)$ is contained in the line~\cite[Theorem~2.7]{Mandziuk}.
 The latter statement is an immediate corollary of Theorem~\ref{ref:introObVanishes:thm} above.
-We stress that while formulating the precise necessary condition from \cite[($\dagger$) above Theorem~2.7]{Mandziuk} required insight from the author, here it was deduced automatically from the general principle of searching for sticky ideals.
-Ma{\'n}dziuk's paper contains also a sufficient condition in the case $n=2$~\cite[Theorem~1.3]{Mandziuk} which we plan to extend in future work.